VictorChepkasov/crypto-promissory/README.md

 # Crypto-promissory
-Registration of crypto-promissory. Выпуск nft при оформлении, хранение токена векселя в IPFS, transferring promissory note obligations and burning of the token upon redemption.
+Registration of crypto-promissory.
+Issuing NFT at issuance, storing the promissory note token in IPFS, transferring promissory note obligations and burning of the token upon redemption.

 Powered by Ethereum platform
 ## Developer stack